Boedi27/KonsolInfo/README.md

 <h1 align="center">KonsolInfo</h3>

 ## About The Project
-Konsolinfo is an application that I created  to complete my submission for the 'Learning How to make an Android Application for Beginners' course on the Dicoding Platform.
+Konsolinfo is an application that I created  to complete my submission for the  **'Learning How to make an Android Application for Beginners' (Belajar Membuat Aplikasi Android untuk Pemula)** course on the Dicoding Platform.
 This app provides information to users about various gaming consoles around the world.

 ### Built With
 *  <a href="https://kotlinlang.org">Kotlin</a> - A high level programming language developed by JetBrains and approved by Google for developing Android app